Sheld5/Racetrack_v2/README.md

 WATER - the car will sink and isn't going to be able to continue the race

 SAND - the car stops and its velocity is set to {0,0} (this results in only being able to move 1 tile per turn on sand)

+ICE - if the car finishes the turn on ice, it cannot be controlled next turn and instead moves in the same trajectory and with the same velocity; if the velocity of the car is 0 (it crashed into a wall on ice), it can be controlled next turn as usual